Authentication methods in Microsoft Entra ID - security questions

 To get started, see the tutorial for self-service password reset (SSPR).

-To learn more about SSPR concepts, see How Azure AD self-service password reset works.
+To learn more about SSPR concepts, see How Microsoft Entra self-service password reset works.

 Learn more about configuring authentication methods using the Microsoft Graph REST API.